 Apple unveils iPhone 11 models with dual cameras

-CUPERTINO: Apple unveiled its iPhone 11 models on Tuesday (Sep 10), touting dual cameras and ultra-wide lens capabilities as it updated its popular smartphone lineup.
+CUPERTINO: Apple unveiled its iPhone 11 models on Tuesday (Sep 10), touting upgraded, ultra-wide cameras as it updated its popular smartphone lineup and cut its entry price to US$699.

 The newest handsets come as Apple seeks to spur new upgrades in a slumping global smartphone market.